-Adam Warren is the director of the Integrated Applications Center (IAC) within the Energy Systems Integration directorate.
-IAC leads research addressing the technical, policy, and financial hurdles to developing resilient, advanced energy technologies at scale.
-His team helps government agencies, utilities, communities, and corporations meet ambitious clean energy goals while informing the direction of research and analysis at NREL.
+Adam Warren is the director of the Accelerated Deployment and Decision Support (ADDS) center within the Energy Systems Integration directorate at NREL.
+ADDS focuses on the later stages of research, development, demonstration, and deployment.
+His team addresses the technical, policy, and financial hurdles to developing resilient, advanced energy technologies at scale.
+The center supports government agencies, utilities, communities, and corporations to meet ambitious clean energy goals while informing the direction of research and analysis at NREL.

 Adam is the co-director of the Colorado School of Mines Advanced Energy Systems graduate program.
-This interdisciplinary program prepares researchers at the doctoral level and energy professionals at the master's level to address the full complexity of tomorrow's infrastructure, economic, and environmental challenges.
+This interdisciplinary program prepares researchers at the doctoral level and energy professionals at the master's level to address the full complexity of the accelerating energy transition.

 Prior to joining NREL, Adam supported PepsiCo's efforts to reduce greenhouse gas emissions and water use in their Frito-Lay manufacturing facilities.

 North Carolina Water Utility Builds Resilience with Distributed Energy Resources, Institute for Operations Research and the Management Sciences (INFORMS) (2022)